Langwarrin

 Population growth drivers in Langwarrin are slightly above average based on AreaSearch's ranking of recent, and medium term trends

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusting using a method of weighted aggregation of population growth from LGA to SA2 levels.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on demographic trends and the latest annual ERP population numbers, Langwarrin is projected to have an above median population growth, expanding by 3,803 persons to reach approximately 29,587 by 2041, reflecting a total increase of 14.6% over the 17-year period.
+By 2041, Langwarrin is projected to have an above median population growth, with an expected increase of 3,803 persons from the latest annual ERP population numbers, reflecting a total increase of 14.3% over the 17 years.

 Frequently Asked Questions - Population